• Skip to primary navigation

 To prepare the chicken

-• Heat the skillet over medium high heat.
+• Heat the pan over medium-high heat.

-• When skillet is ready, place the chicken inside.
+• Once heated, place the chicken inside.

 Notes